-Dr. Anderson currently serves on the Board of Overseers of the RAND Institute for Civil Justice, the Board of Governors of the National Patient Safety Foundation, and the Board of Directors of Californians Allied for Patient Protection.
+Dr. Anderson currently serves as the chairman of the Board of Directors of the PIAA, on the Board of Overseers of the RAND Institute for Civil Justice, the Board of Governors of the National Patient Safety Foundation, and the Board of Directors of Californians Allied for Patient Protection.

 Dr. Anderson is the first recipient of the PLUS Foundation’s Award for Outstanding Leadership in Healthcare Professional Liability.

 Kenneth R. Chrisman is the former executive vice president and chief technology officer of Wells Fargo Bank, NA.
 Mr. Chrisman has more than 20 years of experience in corporate information technology management at the senior executive level.
 His extensive corporate experience also includes retail banking and financial services.
 Mr. Chrisman received his Bachelor of Science degree in agricultural economics from Oregon State University and earned his Master of Science degree in resource economics from the University of California at Davis.
 Mr. Chrisman’s corporate experience includes senior positions at TRW Financial Systems, American Express Travel Services, and Chevron.
-He is chair and lead director of the Governance Committee, chair of the Technology Committee, and a member of the Audit, Compensation & Benefits, and Finance Committees at The Doctors Company.
+He is chair of the Technology Committee and a member of the Audit, Compensation & Benefits, Finance, and Governance Committees at The Doctors Company.

-Donald J. Palmisano, MD, JD, FACS, is a New Orleans general and vascular surgeon with over 35 years of private practice experience.
+Donald J Palmisano, MD, JD, FACS, is a New Orleans general and vascular surgeon with over 35 years of private practice experience.
 He serves as clinical professor of Surgery and clinical professor of Medical Jurisprudence at Tulane University School of Medicine, where he also teaches a course, Leadership in Medicine.
-Dr. Palmisano is president of Intrepid Resources®, a medical risk management and patient safety company; was president of the Louisiana State Medical Society from 1984–1985; and was a member of the Board of Directors of The Joint Commission on Accreditation of Healthcare Organizations from 1999–2003.
+Dr. Palmisano is principal of Donald J Palmisano Consulting and owner of Intrepid Resources®, for risk management and leadership consulting and speeches; was president of the Louisiana State Medical Society from 1984–1985; and was a member of the Board of Directors of The Joint Commission on Accreditation of Healthcare Organizations from 1999–2003.
 He served as the president of the American Medical Association (2003–2004).
-He serves on the board of governors of the National Patient Safety Foundation, has testified before Congress on numerous occasions, and is a frequent speaker who is widely quoted on medical liability reform, patient safety, and leadership.
+He served on the boards (Directors/Advisors) of the National Patient Safety Foundation for 17 years, has testified before Congress on numerous occasions, and is a frequent speaker who is widely quoted on medical liability reform, patient safety, and leadership.
 His book On Leadership: Essential Principles for Success was published by Skyhorse Publishing Company in September 2008, and the expanded second edition, On Leadership: Essential Principles for Business, Political, and Personal Success, was published in 2011.
-He serves as chair of the Government Relations Committee and is a member of the Compensation & Benefits, Finance, and Patient Safety Committees at The Doctors Company.
+His 2012 book is The Little Red Book of Leadership Lessons.
+He received the Tulane Medical Alumni Association Outstanding Alumnus Award in 2013.
+He is a member of the Compensation & Benefits, Finance, Governance, and Patient Safety Committees at The Doctors Company.
 Dr. Palmisano is also a director of The Doctors Company Foundation.

 Robert W. Pike, Esq., is former executive vice president and chief administrative officer of the Allstate Corporation, where he also served on the company’s three-member Executive Committee and as a member of the Allstate Insurance Company’s Board of Directors.
 He is former chairman of the Board of Governors of the Property Casualty Insurers Association of America, was a member of the Executive Committee and former chairman of the Association of California Insurance Companies, and served on the RAND Corporation’s Board of Overseers of the Institute for Civil Justice.
 Mr. Pike is the recipient of a lifetime achievement award from the Insurance Education Foundation, Inc., and has testified as an industry spokesman before federal and state legislative bodies on the issues of insurance and tort reform.
-He serves as chair of the Audit Committee and as a member of the Governance, Government Relations, Investment, and Finance Committees at The Doctors Company.
+He is a member of the Audit, Finance, and Investment Committees at The Doctors Company.

 Bryan Lawton, PhD,* is chief governance officer and chief of corporate development for The Doctors Company.
-Dr. Lawton has over 30 years of experience improving organizational effectiveness, including strategic development, leadership and management development, culture change, and creating high-performance teams.
+Dr. Lawton has over 35 years of experience improving organizational effectiveness, including board governance, strategic planning, leadership and management development, culture change, and creating high-performance teams.
 Prior to joining The Doctors Company, he was the principal at Lawton Consulting for 12 years as a corporate psychologist and executive advisor.
 He also spent 14 years as a vice president and manager at Wells Fargo Bank as an internal management consultant.
 Dr. Lawton has served as chairman on the Board of California State Psychological Association, Industrial/Organizational Psychology Division, as well as on many public and private boards.
-A licensed psychologist, Dr. Lawton earned his undergraduate and Master’s Degrees from Loyola College in Baltimore, Maryland, and his PhD from the California School of Professional Psychology in Berkeley, California.
+A licensed clinical psychologist, Dr. Lawton earned his undergraduate and master’s degrees from Loyola College in Baltimore, Maryland, and his PhD from the California School of Professional Psychology in Berkeley, California.